Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Plone comes with a number of standard indexes and metadata columns.
 These correspond to much of the *Dublin Core* set of metadata as well as several Plone-specific attributes.
 You can view the indexes, columns, and the contents of the catalog through the ZMI pages of the `portal_catalog` tool.
-If you've never done this, it is probably instructive to have a look, both to understand how the indexes and columns may apply to your own content types, and to learn what searches are already possible.
+If you've never done this, it's probably instructive to have a look, both to understand how the indexes and columns may apply to your own content types, and to learn what searches are already possible.

 Indexes come in various types.
 The most common ones are the following.